-Year 5 Camp
+Year 5 Activity Day

-All Year 5 students attend a local overnight camp as part of their yearly activities at a cost which is included in school fees.
+All Year 5 students attend a two day activity experience as part of their yearly activities at a cost which is included in school fees.
 This event takes place on the dates indicated on the events calendar on our website.
-This camp is within a two-hour drive from Perth.
+The location of this event is always within a two-hour drive from Perth.

-Year 6 Camp
+Year 6 Activity Day

-The Year 6's attend a 3-day camp as part of their yearly activities at a cost which is included in school fees.
+All Year 6 students attend a two day activity experience as part of their yearly activities at a cost which is included in school fees.
 This event takes place on the dates indicated on the events calendar on our website.
-The campsite is within a two-hour drive from Perth.
+The location of this event is always within a two-hour drive from Perth.